Ken Gonzales-Day: Public art and related projects

 Gonzales-Day has produced permanent public art works as well as temporary billboard installations of images from his "Erased Lynching" and "Profiled" series, some included as part of a For Freedoms fifty-state voting Initiative ahead of the 2018 U.S. mid-term elections.

 His four photographic glazed-tile murals at the South Central Los Angeles County Administrative Building (2007) offer calming images of traditional California oaks in an often-stressful environment (e.g., California Landscape); an installation at the San Fernando Valley Canoga Metro Station (2012) subtly integrates the local landscape into the built environment with four large porcelain-enamel images of composite, imagined views of the surrounding mountains and two glass mosaics depicting kaleidoscopic, patterned images of native manzanita and oak trees.
 His commission for a LAPD Metro Division Facility (2016) offers eleven porcelain-enamel photographs of cultural artifacts that represent people, real and imagined, from various continents and eras and comment on philosophical, spiritual, legal and scientific constructions of race and racial difference.

 Gonzales-Day's "Surface Tension" exhibition (Skirball Cultural Center, 2017) featured public artwork by other, often anonymous, artists—more than 140 images documenting street art throughout Los Angeles.
 The exhibition included a room-wide floor map tracing his documentary journey that served as an index to the works and explored the relationships between areas densely or sparsely populated with street art.

+Wilshire/Fairfax Station, D Line Subway Extension Project: "Inspired by the concept of moving both body and mind, and by the station itself as an excavation site, the glass murals invite transit riders on a journey through time and across continents.
+Larger than life images of objects, drawn from the vast and diverse collections of the Los Angeles County Museum of Art, create an immersive environment that blurs the line between past and present.
+The artwork encourages viewers to think about museum collections and their connections to the outside world in unexpected ways."